 The majority of funding, both investment and operational, for SELEP Ltd comes from Central Government.
 Central Government cannot easily make grants to commercial companies and therefore they ask a local authority to take receipt of funding on behalf of a LEP.
 This local authority then has a responsibility to ensure that the funding is used in the way that Government directs.
 This local authority is known as the Accountable Body.
 Government has asked that Accountable Body’s take a further role for LEPs and provide some oversight of their governance processes to provide assurances to Government that both the correct governance processes are in place and are being adhered to

-SELEP’s Strategic Board agreed before incorporation that the all funding would remain within the Accountable Body rather than be transferred to SELEP Ltd. This means that SELEP Ltd has no assets or liabilities.
+SELEP’s Strategic Board agreed before incorporation that all the funding would remain within the Accountable Body rather than be transferred to SELEP Ltd. This means that SELEP Ltd has no assets or liabilities.
 It also means that SELEP Ltd can’t employ the Secretariat, so the Accountable Body also undertakes that role.

 The Accountable Body provides a finance function for SELEP Ltd. This involves holding and managing public funds paid by Government on behalf of SELEP Ltd. It also provides a support function (as agreed with SELEP Ltd) providing technical advice on the relevant law, discussing risks associated with pursuing a particular course of action for the Strategic Board to consider, drafting funding agreements and contracts.